 Nuclear Plant Words to Know

-Chain reaction — a reaction that causes itself to repeat.
+Chain reaction — a nuclear reaction that initiates a series of subsequent reactions.

 Cold shutdown — when the cooling-water temperature in the reactor is below the boiling point and the pressure is reduced to atmospheric pressure.

 Coolant — a fluid, usually water, used to cool a nuclear reactor and transfer heat energy.

 Containment — the steel and concrete structure, along with the various components, that surround and isolate the reactor.